QuantEcon/python_lecture_sandpit/source/rst/lss_examples.rst

 Samuelson's (1939) Multiplier-Accelerator Model
 ===============================================

-Aamong other things, the  lecture :doc:`Linear State Space Models<linear_models>`showed  how to represent a univariate auto-regressive processes as a linear state space model
+Among other things, the  lecture :doc:`Linear State Space Models<linear_models>`showed  how to represent a univariate auto-regressive processes as a linear state space model

 We will do the same for Samuelson's (1939) multiplier-accelerator model described and simulated in